TravelMapping/DataProcessing/SETUP.md

 ### Needed Software

-Standard tools expected include bash, bzip2, ssh.
+Standard tools expected include `bash`, `bzip2`, a GNU version of `make` (often named `gmake`), `ssh`.

-The system should have a Python3 installation.
-As of this writing, Python 3.6.4 is being used.
+There are two versions of the site update program: one written in Python and one in C++.
+Both produce the same result.
+The Python version requires a Python3 installation (as of this writing, Python 3.9.13).
 Below, we will assume that Python can be launched with the command "python3".
+The C++ version requires a C++ compiler (as of this writing, FreeBSD clang 13.0.0).

 ### Cloning Needed Repositories